agential-ai/agential/README.md

 ## Features

  Our primary goal is to provide easy-to-use and clean implementations of popular LLM-based agent methods: an encyclopedia!
-This library is one of our contributions for our research project empirically surveying and investigating the performance of these methods across a diverse set of reasoning/decision-making tasks.
+This library is one of our contributions for our research project empirically surveying and investigating the performance of language agent methods across a diverse set of reasoning/decision-making tasks.
 Learn more about this [here](https://equatorial-jobaria-9ad.notion.site/Project-Lifecycle-Management-70d65e9a76eb4c86b6aed007f717aa41?pvs=4)!

 - Easy-to-Use Interface: Provides intuitive and user-friendly functions for rapid prototyping and development.
 - Clean Functions: Offers clean and well-structured functions, promoting readability and maintainability of code.

 - Modularized Implementations: Includes modularized implementations of popular LLM-based agents and agent-related methods, allowing users to leverage cutting-edge innovations from the literature.